15% OFF Motorcycle Wheels!

 Installing a new wheel typically takes about one hour.
 The majority of people find it easier to replace the front wheel easier than they do the back wheel.
 It takes more finesse to make sure all parts line up when you replace the back wheel.

 Now it is time to turn your attention to the tire.
 Most motorcycle tires have a directional arrow printed on them.
 First, verify that the tire is installed onto the rim correctly.
 Ensure that it is fully beaded around the rim on both sides of the tire.
 Next, make sure the arrow is pointing the correct way when the wheel is installed.
 Follow the guidance of the arrow to ensure you insert the wheel in the correct direction.
 There is an indication printed on every tire of the air pressure it should run at when it is cold.
 Pay careful attention to this detail.
 Running the tire at the wrong air pressure can destroy the tire altogether.
 As you ride the motorcycle following the installation, you may notice the tire begins to cuff and deform.
-It is critical to take heed if this happens, as it is a sign that the tire may be running at a lower than recommended pressure.
+It is critical to take heed if this happens, as it is a sign that the tire may be running at a lower-than-recommended pressure.

 When you are finished putting the wheel back in you will need to adjust the belt or chain to proper free play specs.
 Next, make sure you torque the axle to factory specs.
 Finally, you will put the caliper back on and torque it down to factory specs.
 Be sure to pump your brakes to build pressure before taking the bike off the lift.